 Technology moves quickly which means that broadband providers can offer superfast connections that were previously only available via an expensive leased line.

 Broadband comes in various shapes and sizes.
-Business broadband is offered by many of the same suppliers that offer home broadband including BT, Virgin Media, Vodafone and PlusNet as well as business only providers such as bOnline, XLN and Onebill.
+In Bristol and the South West, Business broadband is offered by many of the same suppliers that offer home broadband including BT, Virgin Media, Vodafone and PlusNet as well as business only providers such as bOnline, XLN and Onebill.
 The availability of the various speeds and types of broadband in your area can be a bit of a lottery, they include everything from ADSL, through to cable and super fast fibre-optic broadband all the way up to dedicated leased lines.

 The type of broadband you go for largely depends upon the size of your business.
 Here is what we recommend: